anomalou/AbyssEngine/README.md

 Use "WASD" buttons for character moving.
 Your character looks "@".
 On your way you can meet dotted line.
 It is a door.
 Just walk at door to open it.

+# Building

+Download .NET Core
+Clone or download master banch.
+Put files launch.json and tasks.json in new directory .vscode and put it directory in directory with files Program.cs and ConsoleApplication.csproj.
+Open terminal in VS Code or new console window.
+Type dotnet build -r win10-x64 /proj dir/.
+It is build game for Windows 10 x64.
+Go in /proj dir/bin/Debug/netcoreapp2.2/win10-x64 and here you game files.
+For play open .exe file.